 Note: With this version of the Importer/Exporter, you will be able to connect to version 4.0 to 3.0 instances of the 3D City Database but not to any previous version.
 See chapter 3.5 for a guide on how to migrate a version 2 and 3 instances of the 3D City Database to the latest version 4.0.

 The console window logs all messages that occur during the connection attempt.
-In case a connection could not be established, error messages are displayed that help in identifying the cause of the connection problem.
+In case a connection could not be established, error messages are displayed that help to identify the cause of the connection problem.
 Otherwise, the console window contains information about the connected 3D City Database instance like those shown in Figure 57.
 This information comprises the version of the 3D City Database, the name and version of the underlying database system, the connection string, the schema name, the spatial reference system ID (SRID) as well as its name and GML encoding (as specified during the setup of the 3D City Database), and whether the database tables are version-enabled.